timsaucer/avernus/_notes/Scenarios/3 Vanthampur Investigations/Tracking Down Tarina.md

 - Tarina arrives.
 	- Elfsong again.
 	- Alan points her out in exchange for the help they gave.
-	- Tarina briefs the PCs: She’s seen Dead Three cultists around the [[Poisoned Poseidon]] in the Brampton docks.
+	- Tarina briefs the PCs: She’s seen Dead Three cultists around the [[Poisoned Poseidon]] in the Brampton docks, but she's sure that is not their main headquarters.
 - Elfsong changes: See the notes on the offiical page.
 [The Lay of Elturel](https://www.dndbeyond.com/sources/bgdia/a-tale-of-two-cities#Elfsong)

 ## Secrets and Clues